toaigit/shibb-sp/SHIBB.md

 -  Apache Shibboleth Module is an add-on to apache to protect a resource with SAML SSO.
 -  This takes a lot of work out of your application coding to support SAML authentication.
 -  This module requires shibd (daemon) running on the server.
--  The apache is used as a proxy server sitting in from of the application servers.
+-  The apache is used as a proxy server sitting in front of the application servers.
 ---
 How to configure Apache Shibboleth module?
 -   There is two parts of the configurations - the server side shibd, and the apache itself.